spay & neuter Center of Northern Virginia

 Alternatively, you can contact our hospital directly by visiting the website and chatting with a staff member.
 You can also call the hospital directly at (571) 378-1331 or email at hospital@wtarescue.com

-Our primary goal is to minimize the risk of anesthetic death in any/all patients.
+• Our primary goal is to minimize the risk of anesthetic death in any/all patients by performing minimally invasive surgeries with shortened procedure times.

 While there are research papers linking a correlation (not causation) of early spay/neuter to obesity, joint issues, and possible neoplasia, these papers do little to represent the known increased risk of anesthetic death in patients over 6 months of age.